 Shanna has been teaching visual arts to children and teens, and acrylic painting to adults, since 2003 in cultural centres and schools as a guest artist.
 In 2014, she took the Artist-Educator Foundations Course at the Royal Conservatory in partnership with the Ontario Arts Council.
-When the Conseil des arts Prescott-Russell Arts Council (CAPRAC) was founded in 2014, she became the organization’s Coordinator, and later its Executive Director.
-To this day, she continues to share her extensive knowledge and experience as an artist, educator, arts administrator and exhibit curator.
+When the Conseil des arts Prescott-Russell Arts Council (CAPRAC) was founded in 2014, she became the organization’s Coordinator, and later its Executive Director until 2020.
+She is now a freelancer and divides her time between teaching, consulting, her artistic practice and raising her son and Monarch Butterflies.

 After finding a Monarch caterpillar on the wild milkweed in her garden during the summer of 2018, Shanna decided to embark on a new journey to save the Monarch Butterfly.
 She quickly became a Monarch enthusiast and is known in her community as "Madame Papillon."
 To this day, she continues to share her extensive knowledge and experience as an artist, educator, cultural worker, exhibition curator, environmentalist and Monarch rearer.